millanbrankovic/ui-toolkit/README.md

-**UIToolKity** includes some of the [CORE](https://github.com/millanbrankovic/UIToolKit/tree/master/sass/core) styles that are necessary for a consistent layout such as grid system, media queries, mixins, variables and functions, then some of the [UI COMPONENTS](https://github.com/millanbrankovic/UIToolKit/tree/master/sass/components) (buttons, forms, alerts, drop-down menu), and some of the [UI BASE](https://github.com/millanbrankovic/UIToolKit/tree/master/sass/base) styles.
+**UIToolKity** includes some of the [CORE](https://github.com/millanbrankovic/UIToolKit/tree/master/sass/core) styles that are necessary for a consistent layout such as grid system, media queries, mixins, variables and functions, then some of the [UI COMPONENTS](https://github.com/millanbrankovic/UIToolKit/tree/master/sass/components) (buttons, forms, alerts, drop-down menu), and some of the [BASE](https://github.com/millanbrankovic/UIToolKit/tree/master/sass/base) styles.